How to Enable and Use pnpm in ServBay

 Adding a New Dependency

-pnpm add lodash
+pnpm add lodash1

-(if it’s not already in the global store), create the relevant links, and automatically update your project’s package.json
+This will download lodash (if it’s not already in the global store), create the relevant links, and automatically update your project’s package.json and pnpm-lock.yaml files.

 Removing a Dependency

-To remove a dependency that is no longer needed, like lodash
+To remove a dependency that is no longer needed, like lodash:

-pnpm remove lodash
+pnpm remove lodash1

-from your project dependencies and updates package.json
+This removes lodash from your project dependencies and updates package.json and pnpm-lock.yaml.

 Running Scripts